CesiumGS/cesium-unreal/Documentation/upgrade-to-2.0-guide.md

 ### Expanded Blueprint Types

-Like before, the `ECesiumMetadataBlueprintType` is still used to indicate the best-fitting Blueprints type for a metadata property or value.
-In Cesium for Unreal v2.0.0, it has been expanded to include the vector and matrix types that are possible with the `EXT_structural_metadata` extension.
-Many of these do not have a one-to-one representation in Unreal Blueprints, but can be converted to a fitting Blueprints type.
+As with before, the `ECesiumMetadataBlueprintType` enum is still used to indicate the best-fitting Blueprints type for a metadata property or value.
+In Cesium for Unreal v2.0.0, it has been expanded to include the vector and matrix types possible with the `EXT_structural_metadata` extension.
+Many of these do not have an exact representation in Unreal Blueprints, but can be converted to a fitting Blueprints type.

-The new supported Blueprints types include:
+The newly supported Blueprints types include:
 - `FIntPoint`
 - `FVector2D`
 - `FIntVector`